 Fushimi Pepper

-Fushimi Sweet Pepper Seeds, a beloved Japanese heirloom variety prized for its delicate crunch and sweet flavor.
-These are so good for snacking straight from the plant or adding a fresh twist to tempura, stir-fries, and grilling, these peppers are a must-have for any home gardener or culinary enthusiast.
+The Fushimi Sweet Pepper is a beloved Japanese heirloom variety that is prized for its delicate crunch and sweet flavor.
+These are so good for snacking straight from the plant or adding a fresh twist to tempura, stir-fries, pickling, or grilling... these peppers are a must-have for any home gardener or culinary enthusiast.
+If you haven't tried growing Fushimis, be sure to pick up some seeds and add them to your veggie garden – they also do great in containers!

 Paprika Pepper